In the beginning

 A regular Saturday night dance was conducted by the Parents’ Committee to raise funds for maintenance of the hall as the Scouts and Cubs fee of one penny a week barely covered the cost of knotting rope.
 Older Scouts attended but it was the parents of friends who provided the main support.
 Corned beef sandwiches were a mainstay of the supper which was included in the 6p entry fee.
 The dances became part of the Leichhardt community activities during the years of The Depression.

 Coutts attended the official opening of the 1st Drummoyne Group headquarters at 11 Dening Street, Drummoyne on October 29.
 (More than 80 years later there remains great co-operation and friendship between the two groups.)

 The Wolf Cubs’ football team set a new record and a group portrait and their records were photographed by Coutts.

 By this time the “The Hut” at Camp Coutts, and later to be known as “The Calaboose” was complete.
-Harry Mathews of 1st Glebe, laid most of the stone himself.
+Harry Mathews of the 1st Glebe Troop, laid most of the stone himself.
 From the weekend of the October 1930 Annual District Scout Camp everyone who came into the camp for a whole year carried a stone to the site.
 By October 1931 it was up to the roof which was supported by timber from the bush.
 Then a roof of wire, mesh, hessian and lime and cement mortar was placed on the bush pole supports.